pertsevds/nbpm/README.md

 > This will disable loading of EPMD daemon
 > and will use Nbpm module to map node names to ports.

-## Port number task helper
+## Mix task to get port number from node name

-You can determine port number for your current app name by using `nbpm.get_port_number` task:
+You can get port number for your current app name by using `nbpm.get_port_number` task:

 ```shell